Cellius-1/familytree50/README.md

-# familytree50
+# BoundBlood

-A genealogy service to figure out blood type inheritance within a simple three-generation family.
+**_A genealogy tool to figure out different blood type inheritance combinations for a three generation family.._**

+## Fundamentals

+_This project uses the following fundamentals:_

+- Using recursive loops
+- Linked lists and pointers
+- Defining structures
+- Allocating memory
+- Using NULL